KarmaKamikaze/TRACE-Q/README.md

-# TRACE-Q: Trajectory Reduction and Accuracy Control for Efficient Queries
+# TRACE-Q: Trajectory Reduction using Accuracy Control for Reliable Querying

 TRACE-Q is a cutting-edge research project that addresses the critical need for efficient trajectory data processing in the realm of spatiotemporal databases.
 At its core, TRACE-Q employs the MRPA (Multi-Resolution Polygonal